New Commercial Solar Tax Credit Law: What Businesses Need to Know

-With the cost of solar panels and solar energy technology steadily decreasing over the years, going solar has never been more affordable—and that’s on top of immediate energy bill savings and incentives that can significantly reduce your project costs by up to 30%.
 Though some homeowners prefer to pay cash in full, not everyone can pay upfront for a home energy system.
-Fortunately, there are several solar financing options available to homeowners such as solar loans.
+Fortunately, Missouri solar incentives & financing options are available to homeowners, such as solar loans.

 StraightUp Solar has a seamless relationship with Clean Energy Credit Union to provide special financing to help people install solar electric systems on their homes.
 The Credit Union is focused on providing clean energy loans that reduce the cost of living for members while also contributing toward a more sustainable environment.
 These loans include solar, electric vehicles, batteries, and geothermal energy.
 StraightUp Solar works closely with the Clean Energy Credit Union to help customers finance their solar projects.